 D:\Downloads\mkbt20>mkbt -c a: bootsect.bin

-Do not close this DOS window yet, we will need it again in step 3
+.
+Do not close this DOS window yet; you will need it again later in the process.

 Follow the instructions there on how to make a bootable floppy.

-Format the thumbdrive in the same format you formatted the floppy disk - i.e. FAT.
+Format the thumb drive in the same format that you formatted the floppy disk, i.e. FAT.

-- Right click the drive letter of the thumb drive and select the option "Format"
+Right-click the drive letter of the thumb drive, and select Format

-Thanks to MKBT by Bart (visit his website for more fun tools!) we can now easily copy the boot sectors onto the USB thumbdrive.
+Thanks to MKBT by Bart, you can now easily copy the boot sectors onto the USB thumb drive.

 D:\Downloads\mkbt20>mkbt -x bootsect.bin g: